Giskard-AI/giskard/python-client/docs/guides/slice/index.md

 ## Upload your slicing function to the Giskard server

-Saving your slincing function in the Giskard server will enable you to:
+Saving your slicing function to the Giskard server will enable you to:

-* Use your slices for testing purposes: your slices can be used as *fixtures* of your test suite
+* Use your slicing functions for testing purposes: your slices can be used as fixtures of your test suite
 * Further debug the examples inside your data slice using explanation
+* Apply the saved slicing functions to other datasets (new production data, etc.)

 To upload your slicing function to the Giskard server, go to [Upload objects](docs/guide/upload/index.md) to the Giskard server.

 <br>
   ![](/_static/catalog_slice.png)